Khem Birch

-Khem Xavier Birch (born September 28, 1992) is a Canadian professional basketball player for Fenerbahçe Beko of the Basketbol Süper Ligi (BSL) and the EuroLeague.
+Khem Xavier Birch (born September 28, 1992) is a Canadian professional basketball player for Aris Thessaloniki of the Greek Basketball League (GBL) and the EuroCup.
 He played college basketball for the Pittsburgh Panthers and the UNLV Runnin' Rebels.

 High school career

 Birch played varsity basketball for St. Thomas Aquinas Catholic High School in Russell, Ontario before playing out the remainder of his high school career at The Winchendon School in Winchendon, Massachusetts and Notre Dame Prep in Fitchburg, Massachusetts.

 College career

 In 2011–12, Birch played college basketball at the University of Pittsburgh, with the Pittsburgh Panthers.
 He then, in 2012, transferred to UNLV, where he played with the UNLV Runnin' Rebels.
 As a junior, in the 2013–14 season, he averaged 10.2 rebounds per game, which was the third highest in the Mountain West Conference, while also averaging 3.8 blocks per game, which was the second highest in the Mountain West Conference.
 During his college career, he averaged 8.9 points, 7.8 rebounds, 0.8 assists in 25.4 minutes per game in 69 games.

 In April 2014, he entered the NBA draft, foregoing his final year of college eligibility.